zemogle/universe_wales/content/stars.md

 ### Book a STARS Workshop!

-If you'd like our STARS to visit your school toan exciting astronomy contact us at [unawe@astro.cf.ac.uk](unawe@astro.cf.ac.uk).
+If you'd like our STARS to visit your school to an exciting astronomy contact us at [unawe@astro.cf.ac.uk](unawe@astro.cf.ac.uk).

 <script>
   (function(i,s,o,g,r,a,m){i['GoogleAnalyticsObject']=r;i[r]=i[r]||function(){